About this elopement guide

 The other side of the coin is tourist activity.
 If you wish to elope in a popular place like the Cliffs of Moher then it’s best to avoid the peak tourist season which usually runs from May to September.
 If privacy during your ceremony is important to you and you don’t want to fight your way to the pub afterwards, then it’s also best to avoid eloping during the weeks around St. Patrick’s Day!

-But what if it rains?
+But what if it rains during my wedding?

 Can we still have an outdoor ceremony if the weather is bad?